thedcfix/CredentialsManager/README.md

 ![Alt text](Figure_1.png?raw=true)

 In case you wanted, the application is container-ready and is provided with a Dockerfile to run it without having to configure annoying things.
-Just remember the containerized version needs to be adjusted to work with MongoDB.
+Just remember the containerized version needs to be adjusted to work with MongoDB (you'll also have to give a look at the connection part).
 Have fun!